InteractiveComputerGraphics/SPlisHSPlasH/doc/implement_nonpressure_force.md

 Non-pressure forces (e.g. viscosity, vorticity, surface tension or drag forces) are all implemented in the same way in SPlisHSPlasH.
 In the following we explain the implementation of such a method using as example a new viscosity method.

 SPlisHSPlasH organizes the viscosities in `/SPlisHSPlasH/Viscosity/` and thus any changes or additions are intended to take place in this directory.
-The user can add new viscosity methods by creating new or copying and modifying exisiting viscosity class files and registering these inside the build system and the source code.
+The user can add new viscosity methods by creating new or copying and modifying existing viscosity class files and registering these inside the build system and the source code.

 ## Creating a new class